JakubP56/SpaceShooter/README.md

 # SpaceShooter
-Space Shooter is a vertical 2D shooter game.
+Space Shooter is a horizontal 2D shooter game.